 If you’d like to improve your flexibility, Bracko says static stretching may be the best — and most common — application, but most experts admit there’s no one stretching solution that applies to everyone.
 Choose whatever technique feels best for you as part of a general stretching program.
 Here’s the lowdown on a few popular techniques:

 Isometric stretching is a type of static stretch during which you reach until you can go no farther, tense and relax the target muscle, and then reach a bit farther.
-This technique improves range of motion (ROM) and is good for rock climbers and people who pursue similar activities, says fitness expert Pavel Tsatsouline, author of Power to the People: Russian Strength Training Secrets for Every American (Dragon Door, 1999).
+This technique improves range of motion (ROM) and is good for rock climbers and people who pursue similar activities, says fitness expert Pavel Tsatsouline, author of Power to the People: Russian Strength Training Secrets for Every American.

 Research and anecdotal evidence tell us that engaging in a general program of stretching is your best bet for avoiding injury and improving sports performance.
 Doing yoga is one way to loosen up your muscles and joints, but you can also create your own customized program.

 For most people, the muscles in the front of the body — the pectorals, biceps, abdominals and hip flexors — are in a chronically shortened state.
 Any general stretching program should aim toward balancing these areas.
 “People should be thinking about getting themselves upright,” says Michael Boyle, strength-training and conditioning coach of the Boston University men’s hockey team.
-(For ways to combat common muscle imbalances, see “Office Imbalance” in the March 2007 archives.)
+(For ways to combat common muscle imbalances, see “Office Imbalance”.)

 To learn more about how to create a stretching program specific to you, consult an exercise physiologist or personal trainer.